-Our community has shown a lot of love for ‘Ask Me Anything‘ themed events, which makes us thrilled about the recent launch of Product Chat, AMA sessions in our Slack Community.
-We will now be hosting weekly chats with product managers from Tech companies all over the world.
+Our community has shown a lot of love our ‘Ask Me Anything‘ session on our Slack channel.
+(In case you missed it, we host weekly chats with product managers from Tech companies all over the world.)

 Then questions from our community started rolling in.
 Here are some key takeaways: